 I am an Assistant Professor in the Department of Information Science at the Ann S. Bowers College of Computing and Information Science at Cornell University.
-My research investigates how emerging information technologies reshape economic systems and influence social behavior, combining large-scale empirical analysis and experimental methods to connect the design of digital systems with their real-world consequences.
+My research examines how digital technologies—online platforms, algorithmic systems, digital advertising, and AI—reshape markets, competition, and consumer behavior.
+I use large-scale empirical analysis, field experiments, and the design of new data infrastructures to connect information systems with their economic and social consequences.

-My ongoing work focuses on timely issues in the digital economy, including studies on privacy regulations, the economics of online platforms, and the multi-faceted consequences of data-driven technologies and AI.
-My research bridges computing and information science, the social sciences, and public policy, and has been published in premier venues across information systems, law, and computational social science, including Management Science, the Yale Journal of Law and Technology, CSCW, ICWSM, and others.
+My work addresses central questions in the digital economy, including the effects of privacy regulation on the advertising ecosystem, the economics of online platforms, and the impacts of data-driven technologies and AI on public participation and work.
+I publish in leading venues across IS and adjacent fields, including Management Science, the Yale Journal of Law and Technology, CSCW, ICWSM, and others.

-Beyond academia, my research has informed public policy debates, been cited by the Chair of the Federal Trade Commission, and presented to multiple regulatory agencies.
+My work has informed regulatory and policy discussions, been cited by the former Chair of the Federal Trade Commission, and presented to multiple government agencies.
 It has been supported by the National Science Foundation, the Cornell–Mellon Just Futures Initiative, and other major funders.

 Before joining Cornell, I was a postdoctoral fellow at the Heinz College at Carnegie Mellon University, working with Prof. Alessandro Acquisti.
 I received my Ph.D. in Engineering and Public Policy from Carnegie Mellon University.